LeidyGil/leidygil.github.io/SQL_English.md

 ('Santiago', 22.0, '2024-01-01'),
 ('Santiago', 23.0, '2024-01-02');

--- Updating a table
+### Updating a table
 -- In this exercise, we will learn how to add a column to an existing table.
 -- To do this, we will use the ALTER TABLE statement, which allows us to modify the definition of a table.
 -- The syntax for doing this is as follows:
 -- ALTER TABLE table_name ADD COLUMN column_name data_type;
--- where we need to specify the name of the existing table, the name of the new column, and the data type we will use.
+-- WHERE we need to specify the name of the existing table, the name of the new column, and the data type we will use.
 -- For example, if we have a 'personas' table with the columns 'nombre' and 'apellido', and we want to add the 'edad' column of type INTEGER, we can do it as follows:
 ALTER TABLE personas ADD COLUMN edad INTEGER;